 Tips for Fishing on a Free-Drifting Boat

-Even though staying vertical with the jig is an essential factor for slow pitch jigging, I understand it’s hardly available in many places around the world.
+Even though staying vertical with the jig is an essential factor for slow pitch jigging, I understand it’s difficult to find in many places around the world.
 Especially when you don’t have a boat and charter a free-drifting fishing boat.
 Even if you have a boat with sea-anchor, sometimes the combination of wind and current makes it very hard to stay vertical.

 Here are some tips for fishing on a free-drifting boat.